silfoo/projectbookstore/README.md

 To run this project using the web server, the `application.properties` indicate the specific port that will run.
 You are available to changed it if you need it.

 To explore the H2 database, the username and password are in `application.properties`, and to access it hit this url: http://localhost:8081/h2-console on your web browser.

+## Upgrade project

+This is a new version: 0.0.2

+I upgraded the project to refactoring some methods.
+I moved the logic block of the controller to the services, and also, the ordering query has been changed for a more efficient one.

+You could get more information in https://www.baeldung.com/spring-data-jpa-query

+## Feedback

+Please, let me know your feedback, I will be glad to hear from you.
+Regards!